Sinytra/ItemAssetExporterMod/README.md

 ## Usage

-Specify the namespaces for which you want to render items using the `item_asset_export.render.namespaces` system property, separated by commas (`,`).
+Specify the namespaces for which you want to render items using the `wiki_exporter.render.namespaces` system property, separated by commas (`,`).
 When the game finishes loading with the property present, the mod will run its exports and then automatically shut it down once rendering has completed.